Overhaul of Syrian National Council makes room for extra members and minorities.

 “That initiative calls for a coherent representative structure that would also represent those fighting inside Syria.
 Western diplomats are telling Al Jazeera that this is not going to happen any time soon.”

 |Footage purports to show rebels killing an unarmed man|

 Washington wants the opposition to reshape into a “government-in-exile”.

 Opposition leaders say such a body could be sited outside Syria or in zones now under rebel control.

-Hamad Bin Jassim Al Thani, prime minister of Qatar, urged Assad’s opponents to “unify their ranks and positions and to prioritise the interests of their nation and people over their own personal interests”.
+Qatar’s Prime Minister Hamad Bin Jassim Al Thani urged Assad’s opponents to “unify their ranks and positions and to prioritise the interests of their nation and people over their own personal interests”.

 The United Nations and human rights groups say both pro-government and anti-Assad fighters are guilty of war crimes – and the latest video would appear to give more evidence for that.